Trio Petroleum Corp Announces - GuruFocus.com

-DANVILLE, CA, May 03, 2023 (GLOBE NEWSWIRE) -- Trio Petroleum Corp. ( American: TPET) (“Trio”), an oil and gas exploration and development company focused on strategic, high growth energy projects in California, today announced that the Ensign Drilling Rig #540 has moved onto location at the South Salinas Project where Trio’s HV-1 well is expected to commence drilling within 24 hours.
+DANVILLE, CA, May 05, 2023 (GLOBE NEWSWIRE) -- Trio Petroleum Corp. ( American: TPET) (“Trio”), an oil and gas exploration and development company focused on strategic, high growth energy projects in California, today announced that the Ensign Drilling Rig #540 has commenced drilling operations on Trio’s HV-1 well located at the South Salinas Project.
+It is anticipated that it will take about 20 days to drill the well to total depth.

 About Trio Petroleum Corp.